-- The destination volume must have free space at least equal to twice the size of the folder, because DropDMG needs space to compress the image. - Dragging a volume onto DropDMG creates an image that contains the volume's contents, not an image of the device.
-Use Disk Copy to create images of devices, e.g. to make an image of a bootable CD-ROM.

-- DropDMG will not copy Desktop DB, Desktop DF, or .Trashes to the top level of the disk image.
+- The destination volume must have free space at least equal to twice the size of the folder, because DropDMG needs room to compress the image. - Dragging a volume onto DropDMG creates an image that contains the volume's contents, not an image of the device.
+Use Disk Copy to create images of devices, e.g. to make an image of a bootable CD-ROM. - DropDMG will not copy Desktop DB, Desktop DF, or .Trashes to the top level of the disk image.
 These files are managed by the operating system and should not be replaced.
-Do not create your own files with these names at the top level of your source folder. - DropDMG cannot create an image of the startup volume.
-(You'll get a slightly confusing error message.) - Due to a bug in Mac OS X, DropDMG may fail when copying extremely large (1 GB) files to the disk image.
-The workaround is to upgrade to Mac OS 10.2 (Jaguar).
+Do not create your own files with these names at the top level of your source folder.